 This point is illustrated by another thought experiment, that of the notion of a zombie.
 A zombie, in this context, is basically a person who has no phenomenal consciousness, that is, who experiences no qualia, but whose brain and cognitive machinery otherwise works just fine.
 A zombie has the same neural connections that you do, acts and talks like a normal person, but is "blank inside".
 A zombie brain essentially is a human brain, but considered only as an information processor.
 Note that a zombie would claim to see red, and seem to fall in love, and would in fact do all the things with its brain that we do with ours, producing all the same reactions, except that it would not be like anything to be the zombie.

-Nevertheless, I find the thought experiments convincing.
 While it is often hard to draw a distinct line between qualia and cognitive, functional information processing (a fact I believe is underexplored), there is something going on when I see red that is in principle unexplainable by any theory of mentation that allows for minds being implemented by computers.
 The redness of red as I experience it is real, and can not be inferred from information processing alone.
-Thus it stands as an extra fact about the universe that demands explanation.
+It stands as an extra fact about the universe that demands explanation.
 To define consciousness as the functional information processing is to define away the real mystery of consciousness, to sweep it under the carpet.

 What if every time I turned on my kitchen light switch, the neighbor's dog barked.
 Let us say that I tried this a hundred times, and each time, the dog barked, even when I got up in the middle of the night and turned on the light.
 Imagine further that I hired en electrician to follow the wiring, and he found nothing out of place.
 Let's say I went over to the neighbor's house and examined the spot where the dog was tied up, and even put the dog's leash and collar on myself and lay down in the dog's spot and had my sister-in-law turn on the light and felt no effect - except that the dog still barked, uncollared, standing next to me.
 In this situation, I would wonder what the connection was, and I would look for answers.